awslabs/aws-sdk-swift/reference/0.x/AWSQuickSight/QuickSightClientProtocol.md

 func untagResource(input: UntagResourceInput, completion: @escaping (ClientRuntime.SdkResult<UntagResourceOutputResponse, UntagResourceOutputError>) -> Void)
 ```

-### updateAccountCustomization(input:​completion:​)
+### updateAccountCustomization(input:completion:)

 Updates Amazon QuickSight customizations the current Amazon Web Services Region;.
-Currently, the only
-customization you can use is a theme.
-You can use customizations for your Amazon Web Services account or, if you specify a namespace, for a
-Amazon QuickSight namespace instead.
-Customizations that apply to a namespace override
-customizations that apply to an Amazon Web Services account.
-To find out which customizations apply, use
-the DescribeAccountCustomization API operation.
+Currently, the only customization you can use is a theme.
+You can use customizations for your Amazon Web Services account or, if you specify a namespace, for a Amazon QuickSight namespace instead.
+Customizations that apply to a namespace override customizations that apply to an Amazon Web Services account.
+To find out which customizations apply, use the DescribeAccountCustomization API operation.

 ``` swift
 func updateAccountCustomization(input: UpdateAccountCustomizationInput, completion: @escaping (ClientRuntime.SdkResult<UpdateAccountCustomizationOutputResponse, UpdateAccountCustomizationOutputError>) -> Void)
 ```

-### updateAccountSettings(input:​completion:​)
+### updateAccountSettings(input:completion:)

 Updates the Amazon QuickSight settings in your Amazon Web Services account.